Manual

 - In contrast to their non-destructive counterparts, their lambda lists do not contain the

-argument.
-The first argument is implicitly taken as theOUT
+OUTargument.
+The first argument is implicitly taken as theOUT.

 Lambda List: (x y &key broadcast)